macintyrelab/CNpare/README.md

 This package includes `CellModels_ASCAT.RData`, a dataframe with copy-number profiles of 1,417 human cancer cell lines from the Cancer Cell Line Encyclopaedia (CCLE) and Genomics of Drug Sensitivity in cancer (GDSC), which has been generated with ASCAT.
-This dataset must be also be transformed to bin-level copy numbers before to use for comparisons.
+This dataset must also be transformed to bin-level copy numbers before to use for comparisons.